Phone-GWP-group

 PAP 22

 The number 22 inside the universal recycling symbol represents regular paper.
-You can use this marking on packaging such as paper bags and wrapping paper, plus newspapers, books, magazines and other products such as straws.
+You can use this marking on packaging materials such as paper bags and wrapping paper, as well as on newspapers, books, magazines, and other products like straws.

 Deciding whether to include recycling symbols on your packaging

-As detailed earlier, the Packaging and Packaging Waste Directive 94/62/EC, and specifically Decision 97/129/EC, specifies the identification codes for packaging materials.
+As detailed previously, the Packaging and Packaging Waste Directive 94/62/EC, and specifically Decision 97/129/EC, specifies the identification codes for packaging materials.

 Whilst the legislation indicates that using the identification system is voluntary, two EU members, Italy and Bulgaria, have made the coding mandatory.

-Italy introduced Legislative Decree No. 116 on September 3rd 2020, which includes the obligation to add material coding to packaging.
-Markings have become mandatory from January 1st 2022.
-You can download a detailed guide covering the specifics of this here (please note that the guide is in Italian).
+Italy introduced Legislative Decree No. 116 on September 3, 2020, which includes the obligation to add material coding to packaging.
+Markings have become mandatory as of January 1, 2022.
+You can download a detailed guide covering the specifics of this here (please note that this guide is in Italian).

 This legislation ultimately means that if you are supplying products to these countries, your packaging must comply with the requirements and display the applicable markings.